-name resolution.
+name resolution

 The process of translating (resolving) a symbolic name into its more efficient Internet address.

-name server.
+name server

 A host that provides name resolution for a network.
 Name servers translate symbolic names assigned to networks and hosts into the efficient Internet addresses used by machines.

-name string.
+name string

 A character string that identifies one of a variety of objects such as an icon, a resource, or a font.

-named common.
+named common

 In FORTRAN, a separate common block consisting of variables and arrays and given a name.

-named pipe.
+named pipe

 A pipe that an application opens by name in order to write data into or read data from the pipe.
 By convention, named pipes are placed in the /dev directory and are treated as special files.
 Using a named pipe facilitates communication between a sending process and a receiving process.

-naming scope.
-See scope.
+naming scope See scope on page 2-210.

-NaN.
-See not-a-number.
+NaN

+See not-a-number on page 2-155.

-national language support.
+national language support

 Conversion subroutines for languages other than American English that translate between various character sets and date and time string formats.
 Synonymous with international character support.

-national terminal number (NTN).
+national terminal number (NTN)

 In X.25 communications, the 1- to 12-digit number that follows the country code in the network user address.

-natural or social science format.
+natural or social science format

 The style of bibliography entry favored by writers in the natural and social sciences.

-navigation keys.
+navigation keys

 In CDE, the keyboard keys used to move the current location of the cursor.
 These include the arrow keys (with or without the Control key); the Tab key (with or without the Control or Shift keys); the Begin and End keys (with or without the Control key); and the Page Up and Page Down keys.

+NCA

-NCA.
-See Network Computing Architecture.
+See Network Computing Architecture on page 2-151.

-NCCF.
-See Network Communications Control Facility.
+NCCF See Network Communications Control Facility on page 2-152.

-NCK.
-See Network Computing Kernel.
+NCK See Network Computing Kernel on page 2-152.

-NCS.
-See Network Computing System.
+NCS See Network Computing System on page 2-152.

-NCS cell.
-A logical concept of grouping together one or more machines in an NCS network.
+NCS cell A logical concept of grouping together one or more machines in an NCS network.
 Any node belonging to an alternate cell may only have their license requests satisfied by License Use Management servers in that cell.
 Nodes outside the cell may not make license requests to servers in another cell.
-Two types of cells, default and alternate, are used to provide two ways of accessing License Use Management servers.
+Two types of cells, default and alternate, are used to provide two ways of accessing iFOR/LS servers.

-NDC.
-See normalized device coordinates.
+NDC See normalized device coordinates on page 2-155.

-negative response.
+negative response

 In data communications, a reply indicating that data was not received correctly or that a command was incorrect or unacceptable.

-negotiation.
-In X.25 communications, the process by which two DTEs establish the packet size, packet window size, and throughput class to be used during a call procedure.
-Contrast with validation.
+negotiation In X.25 communications, the process by which two DTEs establish the packet size, packet window size, and throughput class to be used during a call procedure.
+Contrast with validation on page 2-255.

-neighbor gateway.
+neighbor gateway

 One of the peers acquired by an exterior gateway.
 All exterior gateways do not communicate with all other exterior gateways.
 Instead, they acquire neighbors through which they communicate.

-nest.
-(4.)
-To incorporate a structure or structures into a structure of the same kind.
-(5.)
-To place subroutines or data in other subroutines or data at a different hierarchical level.
+nest (1) To incorporate a structure or structures into a structure of the same kind.

+(2) To place subroutines or data in other subroutines or data at a different hierarchical level.
 Therefore, the subroutines can be run as recursive subroutines or so that the data can be accessed recursively.

-(6.)
-A self-contained software element that completely encompasses a similar software element is said to have that similar element "nested" within it.
+(3) A self-contained software element that completely encompasses a similar software element is said to have that similar element "nested" within it.
 Examples include software loops (the nested loop) nested within larger loops (the nesting loop) and submenus nested within menus.

-nested class.
-A C++ class defined within the scope of another class.
+nested class A C++ class defined within the scope of another class.